osrf/gazebo_design/undo/undo.md

 information instead of introducing the concept of "keyframes".

 The world class keeps a pointer to the whole SDF description of the scene.
-A couple of functions such as follows might be added to `physics::World`.
+A couple of functions might be added to `physics::World` as follows:

     /// \brief Gets an SDF element with the complete description of the world.
     /// \return The complete SDF for the current state of the world.